Q: Do you have a phone system for special needs?

 Q: How long does it take for money to be deposited into my inmate’s account?

 A: It you use www.connectnetwork.com, the money will be available almost immediately.
 Money orders or cashier’s checks through the mail will be available within a few hours after the inmate has endorsed the money order/cashier’s check.
 Please see our page on the Commissary accounts.

 Q: When is an inmate considered indigent?

-A: An inmate is considered indigent if he/she has $5.00 or less on their books.
+A: An inmate is considered indigent if he/she has $5.00 or less on their books and maintains that amount for a week.
 If this is the case, they will receive both personal hygiene and writing supplies.